dimgeo/neural/README.md

 TODO
 ----

-Future versions will include some auto-optimization functions, checks for bias and variance using cross validation sets and other improvements.
+Future versions will include some auto-optimization functions like RMSprop, momentum and Adam, checks for bias and variance using cross validation sets and other improvements.